bkesterbyld/maroon-potato/src/pages/index.md

           Above's imperative programming approach and distributed data store handle complex use cases.
 You get enterprise-grade computing that taps into complementary services such as Twilio®,  ML tools, and serverless cloud functions.
-Via replication and other tools, Above also serves as a data lake with controlled access to stakeholders such as data scientists and trading partners.
+Above also serves as a scalable data lake immediately usable by data scientists via data browsing and APIs to AI, ML and BI tools.
         actions: []
         media_position: right
         media_width: fifty